Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 ## Deploy Azure Application Gateway with WAF (optional)

 Here you will have 2 options:
-- Option 1: User a Public Azure Application gateway for direct ingress.
+- Option 1: Use a public Azure Application gateway for direct ingress.
-- Option 2: Use a private Azure Application gateway in between Azure Firewall and the Azure Spring Cloud application (DNAT Rule on Azure Firewall).
+- Option 2: Use a private Azure Application gateway in between Azure Firewall and the Azure Spring Cloud application (DNAT Rule and ingress on Azure Firewall).

 1. You will need a TLS/SSL Certificate with the Private Key (PFX Format) for the Application Gateway Listener.
 The PFX certificate on the listener needs the entire certificate chain and the password must be 4 to 12 characters.
 For the purpose of this quickstart, you can use a self signed certificate or one issued from an internal Certificate Authority.
 You will need to convert the certificate to a Base64 string value for the next step.
 The following will set the Base64 string value to a variable to be used as part of the deployment (replace the file name with your own).